willkg/blog/posts/mozilla/socorro_dev_env.rst

 :time: 1 year
 :impact:
-    * vastly reduced time-to-onboard for new developers and contributors
+    * vastly reduced time-to-onboard for new developers and contributors from months to days
     * vastly improved developer efficacy

 Summary
 =======

-`Socorro <https://github.com/mozilla-services/socorro>`_ is the crash ingestion pipeline for Mozilla's products like Firefox.
-When Firefox crashes, the Breakpad crash reporter asks the user if the user would like to send a crash report.
-If the user answers "yes!", then the Breakpad crash reporter collects data related to the crash, generates a crash report, and submits that crash report as an HTTP POST to Socorro.
-Socorro saves the crash report, processes it, and provides an interface for aggregating, searching, and looking at crash reports.
+`Socorro <https://github.com/mozilla-services/socorro>`__ is the crash ingestion pipeline for Mozilla's products like Firefox.
+When Firefox crashes, the Breakpad crash reporter asks the user if they would like to send a crash report.
+If the user answers "yes!", then the Breakpad crash reporter collects data related to the crash, generates a crash report, and submits it as an HTTP POST to Socorro.
+Socorro saves the crash report, processes it, and provides an interface for aggregating, searching, and viewing crash reports.

-This (long-ish) blog post talks about how when I started on Socorro, there wasn't really a local development environment and how I went on a magical journey through dark forests and craggy mountains to find one.
+This (long-ish) blog post talks about how, when I started on Socorro, there wasn't really a local development environment, and how I went on a magical journey through dark forests and craggy mountains to find one.

 If you do anything with Socorro at Mozilla, you definitely want to at least read